 So before making a decision to NOT share the same information in multiple touchpoints with your customer advisors or steering committee members, try considering repeating the data but packaged in slightly different ways each time.
 A great way to do this is to get your advisors to address the data from different angles, say through a variety of patient case samples, and by asking them different questions each time.

-Do any of you have any examples of when data and information repetition benefited you or your product?
+Do you have any examples of when data and information repetition benefited you or your product?